Anneliese-Schenk-Day/academic-website/content/authors/admin/_index.md

     url: https://sociology.osu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+#bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
-  - Mass Violence Pevention
+  - Global and Transnational Sociology
+  - Crime, Law, and Deviance
   - Comparitive Historical Sociology
+  - Peace, War, and Social Conflict
+  - Sociology of Human Rights
-  - Hate Groups
+  - Social Psychology
+  - Sociology of Religion

 # Education to show in About widget
 education: